binary-com/deriv-api-docs/docs/languages/javascript/get-country-list/index.md

 }
 ```

-With this call, you will get useful information about support countries, such as:
+With this call, you will get useful information about supported countries, such as:

 - `2-letter` code for each country
 - `Identity` service providers for each country